 ‘Mehndi’ instantly brings the picture of a bride’s hands to one’s mind.
 It is a beautiful form of art that has evolved over the years.
 With many bridal mehndi artists now contributing to this unique art form, the designs and styles of mehndi have become extensive.
 Be it a simple and minimalistic design or a complex and elaborate one, bridal mehndi designs offer endless possibilities.
 As does the event, where a light atmosphere is created by the creative and colourful venue decor.
 Ensure your seating at the event is comfortable to have your hands and feet adorned with beautiful mehndi designs such as these popular ones.

 As mehndi designs have evolved over the years, bridal mehndi has seen new and even newer trends.
 Some do it the traditional way, some bring in a millennial element and some go for a mix of both.
 However you might want your bridal mehndi designs to look, you will need to do some research first.
 Thankfully, we did it on your behalf so that you can put your mind to ease.
 Here are some of the basic mehndi designs that are the highlights of any bridal mehndi affair.
+Check out these drop-dead gorgeous bridal mehndi designs as they are perfect not just for the bride-to-be but also stellar for the bridesmaids who will do anything to bring our their sassy attitude and announce they are on the bride's side!
+From paisley to whit mehndi which might we add is a raging trend amongst women these days to minimalistic cuff-tyle bridal mehndi designs - we have added them all to our galore of bridal mehndi designs.
+So, take a look and find the design you would like to flaunt at your own wedding or that of your best friends.

 1. Chaadar design